cloudify-cosmo/docs.getcloudify.org/content/trial_getting_started/examples/local/local_hello_world_example.md

 cfy install {{< param first_service_blueprint_local_zip >}} -n {{< param blueprint_name >}}
 ```

-**Note**: Usually, in order to connect and deploy instances on cloud platforms (such as AWS, Azure etc.)
+**Note**: Usually, in order to connect and deploy instances on cloud platforms (such as AWS, Azure, etc...)
-we need to upload the appropriate {{< param product_name >}} plugins, but in this example the infrastructure is local and not interacting with any cloud provider.
+we need to upload the appropriate {{< param product_name >}} plugins, but in this example, the infrastructure is local and not interacting with any cloud provider.

 ### Validate

-In this example we have setup a simple HTTP service hosting a static site.
+In this example, we have set up a simple HTTP service hosting a static site.

 Firstly, in order to see that the deployment was successfully created, run:
 ```bash